495 Days of FUNemployment.

 I HAVE NEVER FELT LESS ALONE THAN WHILE TRAVELLING ALONE.

 In other words, when you travel alone, you are rarely alone.
-I am speaking from my personal travel experience before the internet and smartphones became cheap and widely accessible.
-Due to budget or choice, the accommodation of choice will most likely be a hostel. $1 a night, sign me up.
+I speak from my travel experience before the Internet, and smartphones became affordable and widely accessible.
+Due to budget or choice, the accommodation was mainly a hostel. $1 a night, sign me up.
 At hostels, the default mode is to overshare your life story and sniff out where someone came from and where they are going next.
 Where you sleep has making friends/travel mates built in.

 Then you go out to eat.
-Nothing is more approachable to a traveller than a solo person at a cafe.
-Especially if the cafe is busy and you need to share table.
+Nothing is more approachable to a traveller than a solo person at a cafe, especially if the cafe is busy and you need to share a table.

-And lastly, there are only so many “must dos” so while on side adventures, you are also making more friends on group excursions.
+Lastly, there are only so many “must dos,” so while on side adventures, you are also making more friends on group excursions.

-Unless you go out of the way to avoid it, you are always forced into a social situation.
-And when you go out of the way, where most travellers do not bother, you start to make friends with local people and that is where the real travel starts.
+Unless you go out of your way to avoid it, you are always forced into a social situation.
+And when you do go out of your way, which most travellers don’t bother, you start to make friends with local people and that is where the real travel starts.

 two